-Each client you encounter in your photography business will need to be marketed to slightly differently.
-Every client you interact with or work with will be placed into a client referral tiered list: Advocates, Evangelists, and True Believers.
-The main goal for your photography business is to create as many True Believers as you can.
+Each client you encounter in your photography business will need to be marketed differently.
+Every client you interact with or work with will be placed into a client referral tiered list: advocates, evangelists, and true believers.
+The main goal for your photography business is to create as many true believers as you can.

-- True Believer: The final tier is called the True Believer because this client believes in you as a person, rather than in what you do.
+- True Believer: The final tier is called the true believer because this client believes in you as a person, in addition to what you do.

 - Networking can happen anywhere.
 Be open to trying something new: